hzeller/nix-buildbarn/README.md

 to run buildbarn.
 Also, configuration and service definitions to make everything a simple change in the configuration.nix.

+The runner runs in an FHS environment.
+Since we most likely will use this in an all-nix environment, so we also fix up references to /nix/store paths.
-Since the runner calls will receive command lines that reference /nix/store/ paths that might not necessarily exist on the target machine there is a simple `nix-wrapper.sh` script that calls `nix store --realise` to make it happen.
+Any `/nix/store/` paths found in the command will be checked if they exist on the runner machine and potentially fixd up locally: the `nix-runner-wrapper.sh` script that calls `nix store --realise` to make it happen.

 For that to work, we needed to convince the runner to prepend this script to the command line; since were was no such option yet, a quick hack